-Authorization to develop amendments to global technical regulation No. 15 (Worldwide harmonized Light vehicle Test Procedures (WLTP)) and continue certain research items on environmental requirements for electric vehicles
+Request for authorization to develop a new UN GTR on determination of electrified vehicle power

 Submitted by the representatives of Canada, China, the European Union, Japan and the United States of America*

 The text reproduced below was submitted by the representatives of Canada, China, the European Union, Japan and the United States of America to request the authorization for the informal working group on Electric Vehicles and the Environmental (EVE) to develop amendments to gtr No. 15 and to continue certain research items on environmental requirements for electric vehicles.
 It was adopted by the Executive Committee (AC.3) of the 1998 Agreement at its November 2016 session on the basis of ECE/TRANS/WP.29/2016/116 (ECE/TRANS/WP.29/1126, para.
 144).
 This authorization is transmitted to the Working Party on Pollution and Energy (GRPE).
 In accordance with the provisions of paragraphs 6.3.4.2, 6.3.7 and 6.4 of the 1998 Agreement, this document shall be appended to the amended global technical regulation once adopted.